For more information on CISabroad's Health & Safety policies and procedures:

 Have handy important contact information:

-- Make sure your son/daughter has provided you a copy of the emergency contact card we’ve given them, and go over this with them to make sure it is completely filled out.
+- Make sure your son/daughter has provided you a copy of the emergency contact card we’ve given him or her, and go over this with him or her to make sure it is completely filled out.

 - Provide your son/daughter with all your contact information, including office and home phone numbers, e-mail address, along with the contact information for a neighbor, close relative, and/or good friend that will be able to reach you in case of emergency.